SathyaKarthik1212/ModMail/README.md

 * [📌 Release notes](CHANGELOG.md)

 ## Support
-If you need help with setting up the bot or would like to discuss other things related to it, message The Unstoppable Guy#1563 in Discord.
+If you need help with setting up the bot or would like to discuss other things related to it, message Extreme Gamer#1563 in Discord.